acroca/dapr-local-cluster/README.md

 3. **Monitoring**: Monitor services through the Tilt UI at http://localhost:10350
 4. **Iteration**: Tilt automatically rebuilds and redeploys when app code changes.
 Dapr doesn't rebuild automatically, so you need to trigger it manually from the Tilt UI, and rebuild all the apps after a dapr rebuild.
 5. **Cleanup**: Use `task cluster-down` when done developing

+# E2E

+To run the e2e tests, you need to rebuild the cluster and run `tilt up` in the e2e directory.